cdalton713/binance-trading-bot-new-coins/README.md

 6. Go to the chat you wish the bot to be in and add the bot.
 Add Member, then \<your bot name\>
 7. Type a message in that chat
 8. Visit this url:  `https://api.telegram.org/bot<YourBOTToken>/getUpdates` where `<YourBOTTOKEN>` is your token from step 5.
 9. You should see a JSON response which has the chat id displayed.
-The negative number (keep the negative sign)
+If the number is negative, keep the minus sign.
 10. Copy the token to  `NOTIFICATION_OPTIONS -> TELEGRAM -> AUTH -> ENDPOINT`
 11. Copy the chat id to `NOTIFICATION_OPTIONS -> TELEGRAM -> AUTH -> CHAT_ID`